ptsteadman/notebook/essays/fb-status-drafts.md

 is.
 Is virtualenv even good?

 I still love Python.
-I later used Python at an summer internship (2014 in New York), but the most notable aspect of that summer was that I learned Vim and Tmux, prompted by helpful coworker.
+I later used Python at an summer internship (2014 in New York), but the most notable aspect of that summer was that I learned vim and tmux, prompted by helpful coworker.
+I've continually got better with these tools.
 That was the summer I got really into the full aesthetic of programming, the Richard Stallman stuff, beyond the world of 'web development' that once seemed like everything.
-I realized that there was sooo much to learn, and bought an arduino.
+I realized that there was sooo much to learn, and bought an Arduino.
 I finally deployed a personal website, and built a few cute apps using Pyramid, the Python web framework I decided on.

 In school I learned Java and the stuff that you typically get asked about in programming interviews: data structures, runtime complexity, graph search